tdwg/website/content/pages/community/management/annual-report-template/index.md

 page_order:
 ---

-_Text as code block is for guidance and should be replaced with your content or deleted.
+_Text formatted as code block, i.e., between and including three back-ticks (\`\`\`), is for guidance and should be replaced with your content or deleted.
 Also see: Guide to Interest/Task Group Annual Reporting_

 <!-- **COPY THE TEXT BELOW THSI COMMENT**; then paste it into a new file in your repository with a name like "GRP_ABBREV-2018-annual-report.md" -->